-It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, twin slides for toddlers, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.
+It’s a HUGE area filled with big twirly spiral slides, a rustic jeep to clamber over, hide-and-seek tunnels, and dinosaur skeleton replicas housed in what looks like a building site.

 My boys thought this Disney World playground at Animal Kingdom was cool as!

 Note: We discovered when it started pouring down that they close the slide area when it rains, so if a stormy sky is looming, head there quick smart so you don’t miss out!

 Stop 42 – Mammoth Dig Site

-The Boneyard digging pit on the other hand stays open even when it rains, so there is always something to do and somewhere to play should the kids need a bit of a stretch and breathe out.
+Over the bridge, the Boneyard Digging Pit stays open even when it rains, so there is always something to do and somewhere to play should the kids need a bit of a stretch and breathe out.